communitybridge/easycla/dev.md

 ## Prerequisites

-- Go 1.13
+- Go 1.14
-- Python
+- Python 3
-- Node 8/12
+- Node 8/12+

 ## Node Setup

 The frontend UI still requires an older version of nodejs - version 8.
 This is due to compatibility issues with the Angular and Ionic toolchain.
-Use node version 8.x for the frontend package installation and build/deploy commands.
+Use node version 8.x for the frontend source package installation and build/deploy commands.
 For all other folders which use node, use version 12.x+.
 The serverless library picks up a newer version of semver which requires node 10+.